-As part of the introduction of the changes described in Modernising Medical Careers in 2007, training has been more clearly competency based, rather than purely time dependent although minimum training times do still apply.
+The Annual Review of Competence Progression (ARCP) is the formal method by which a trainee's progression through their training programme is monitored and recorded.
+In recent times, training has been more competency based, rather than purely time dependent (although minimum training times do still apply).
 There has been greater emphasis on assessment and demonstration of having achieved the required competencies within a doctor’s chosen specialty.
 These competencies are defined by the curricula drawn up by the Royal Colleges and Faculties, which will have been approved by the GMC as the regulator of training in the UK.
-The process introduced to monitor trainee progress is the Annual Review of Competence Progression (ARCP).

 An ARCP is either an electronic review of your on line e-portfolio or a review of your paper folder and the evidence it contains (as laid down in the Reference Guide for Postgraduate Specialty Training in the UK ‘The Gold Guide’).
 No other evidence is considered.